defactor-com/documentation/docs/engage/back-end-api/introduction.md

 Before integrating with any modules, it's essential to ensure your client is authenticated.
 This includes access to the `/engage` module, which requires a valid token.

-1. Choose your API type: [GraphQL](graphqlApi/graphql-api-staking-v1) or [RESTful](restfullApi/restfull-api-staking-v1)
+1. Choose your API type: [GraphQL](graphqlApi/authentication) or [RESTful](restfullApi/authentication)
-2. Authenticate and initialize your environment
+2. Authenticate and initialize your environment using wallet signature verification
-3. Begin integrating your governance, staking, or compliance flows
+3. Begin integrating with the specific modules you need: admin operations, staking, governance, vesting, buybacks, or utilities